What Is an AI Model?

 6. Linear Regression Models

 Linear regression models are used to predict the value of a dependent variable (output) based on given independent variables (inputs).
-Using a linear equation, the model establishes a relationship between input data points in order to estimate the value of an output.
+Using a linear equation, the model establishes a relationship between input data points to estimate the value of an output.
 Linear regression models are often used to predict continuous outcomes, such as forecasting sales or predicting trends.

 • Use Case: In the real estate industry, linear regression models can be used to predict the price of a house based on factors like square footage, location and age.
-By analyzing relevant past sales data, the model can figure out how each of these factors influences the value of a property, helping real estate agents to price it accordingly.
+By analyzing relevant past sales data, the model can figure out how each of these factors influences the value of a property, helping real estate agents price it accordingly.

 7. Decision Trees